obsidian-html/obsidian-html.github.io/__src/vault/Instructions/Usage.md

 Then open [http://localhost:8000](http://localhost:8000) to view the html site that was created.

-Can't this to work?
+Can't get this to work?
 Please let us know via [[Report Issues & Request features]].

 ## Further configurations